coyote4/PyTorch-YOLOv3/README.md

 ```
 It creates a model file named 'yolov3-custom.cfg'.

-Check 'config/custom.data' file and make it matched to your dataset.
+Check 'config/custom.data' file and make it matched to your dataset with your favorite text editor.
 ```
 $ vim config/custom.data
 ```

-List all class names in the following file with your favorite text editor (or you may write a simple script to dump your class names into the file).
+List all class names in the following file by editting (or you may write a simple script to dump your class names into the file).
 ```
 $ cd ..
 $ vim data/custom/classes.names